Simple Living With Nature

 Freezing Zucchini

-Freezing shredded zucchini is perfect for later use in soups, stews, and my favorite, zucchini bread or muffins.
+Freezing zucchini shreds is perfect for later use in soups, stews, and my favorite, zucchini bread or muffins.
 I freeze it in one or two cup portions, so I know exactly how much is in each bag.

 Shredded zucchini that has been frozen and thawed works well for using in recipes, especially baked goods.
 I usually drain part of the liquid after thawing the zucchini before using.